christinefeng/design-tools/_aframe/part05.md

 </script>
 {% endhighlight %}

 You could do this individually for each object and each event that you want to attach.
-This is sometimes useful, but, as noted, it is often better to create a component (see Lesson 12).
+This is sometimes useful, but, as noted, it is often better to create a component (see [lesson 12](http://argonjs.io/design-tools/aframe/part12/)).